Support Centre

 1. Governing Texts

 The LGPD is a comprehensive data protection law that covers the activities of data controllers and processors and creates requirements for the processing of information of data subjects.
-It includes provisions on a variety of issues such as data protection officer ('DPO') appointments, Data Protection Impact Assessments ('DPIA'), data transfers, data breaches, and the establishment of the Brazilian data protection authority ('ANPD').
+It includes provisions on a variety of issues such as data protection officer (DPO) appointments, Data Protection Impact Assessments (DPIA), data transfers, data breaches, data subject rights, and the establishment of the Brazilian data protection authority (ANPD).

-As per the approval of the Constitutional Amendment n.
-115 (only available in Portuguese here) to the Constitution of the Federative Republic of Brazil, have included the individual rights to the personal data protection to the list of fundamental rights and guarantees.
+The approval of the Constitutional Amendment n.
+115 (only available in Portuguese here) to the Constitution of the Federative Republic of Brazil added the individual right to personal data protection to the list of fundamental rights and guarantees, which already included the right to privacy.

 1.1.
 Key acts, regulations, directives, bills

-• Law No. 8.078 of 11 September 1990 Which Provides for the Consumer Protection (only available in Portuguese here) ('the Consumer Protection Code'); and
+• Law No. 8.078 of September 11, 1990, Which Provides for Consumer Protection (only available in Portuguese here) (the Consumer Protection Code)

 1.2.
 Guidelines

-• Guidelines to definition of data processing agents and the data protection officer (version 2.0 – April 2022) (Data Processing Agent's Guideline) (only available in Portuguese here) ('the Guidance');
+• Guidelines to the definition of data processing agents and the data protection officer (version 2.0 – April 2022) (Data Processing Agent's Guideline) (only available in Portuguese here) (the Guidance);

-• Guidelines to the application of the LGPD by data processing agents on the electoral context (2021) (only available in Portuguese here);
+• Guidelines to the application of the LGPD by data processing agents in the electoral context (2021) (only available in Portuguese here);

 1.3.
 Case law

-On May 2021, a decision issued by the Brazilian Federal Supreme Court ('STF') suspended the effect of the Provisional Measure No. 954/2018 (only available in Portuguese here) which obligated telecom companies to share the mobile number and addresses of its customers with the Brazilian Institute of Geography and Statistics ('IBGE') for use in official statistics.
-The grounds for the court's decision recognised the right to data protection as an autonomous and fundamental right, being an important milestone in the Brazilian legal privacy landscape.
+In May 2021, a decision issued by the Brazilian Federal Supreme Court (STF) suspended the effect of Provisional Measure No. 954/2018 (only available in Portuguese here) which obligated telecom companies to share the mobile numbers and addresses of its customers with the Brazilian Institute of Geography and Statistics (IBGE) for use in official statistics.
+The grounds for the court's decision recognized the right to data protection as an autonomous and fundamental right, being an important milestone in the Brazilian legal privacy landscape.

 2. Scope of Application